ScalableEKNN2021/ScalableEKNN/Readme.txt

 Spark.
 Version 2.4.3/2.4.7-CrayGNU-20.11-Hadoop-2.7
 JVM.
 Java Virtual Machine.
 Version 1.8.0 because Scala run over it.

 How to run
-We package our code into two .jar files and the corresponding .slurm files is the command to run it.
+We package our code into two .jar files and the corresponding .slurm files are the commands to run them.
 For example:

 #!/bin/bash